Create base settings for the Spectralink wireless

 - Click the Base Line Appearance tab.

-- Perform one of the following:
+- Chose one of the following steps:

 - To use the default base line appearance settings, click Save Base Settings.
 You can now Create a Spectralink wireless phone.